Yohann76/graphic-representation-realt/README.md

 ```

 ### TODO :
-- Include eth property
+- make graphic % of portfolio in dollas/Euros...
+- CityPropertyChart.js : get city from other const (maybe address, with API?)
 - make graphic for CityPropertyChart.js (80 from detroit, 15 from chicago)

 - make graphic each zone in USA (12 from NY, 14 from OH..)

 - % by TYPE of home mono-family/Multy-family/SFR Portfolio (where is this information?)
 - % of portfolio in section 8, section 42, basic (where is this information?)

-- CityPropertyChart.js : get city from other const (maybe address, with API?)
+- loader when wait response api and calculate all data for each property